-Michigan Saves Fees Assessed to Contractors
+Fees Assessed to Contractors

-Authorized contractors shall pay to Michigan Saves a fee of 1.99 percent of the loan amount for work completed under the program.
+Authorized contractors shall pay to Michigan Saves a fee of 2.49 percent of the loan amount for work completed under the program.
 The proceeds from collected fees are used by Michigan Saves to sustain the program's operations.
 The fee is automatically deducted from the final payment by the authorized lender prior to disbursing the payment to the contractor.
+Michigan Saves suggests that contractors include this fee in the cost of their services.
+If the contractor chooses to separate the fee from the labor or equipment costs, it should be disclosed to the customer upfront.
+If a contractor invoices the customer for the fee after the loan proceeds are paid to the contractor, Michigan Saves will ask the contractor to rescind the invoice, since the contractor should not be billing for undisclosed costs after the project is complete.